kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 There are a few rules around sticker pack applications:

-- The sticker images must be `PNG`, `APNG`, `GIF` or `JPEG` format, and less than `500KB`
+- The sticker images must be `PNG`, `APNG`, `GIF` or `JPEG` format, and less than `500KB` in size.
-- Messages app displays all the stickers in a pack at the same size
+- Messages will display all the stickers in a pack at the same size.
-- You can choose small (`100 x 100`), medium (`136 x 136`) or large (`206 x 206`) for your sticker pack's size.
+- You can choose either small (`100x100`), medium (`136x136`) or large (`206x206`) for the size of your sticker pack.
-- The images should be supplied at **3x** resolution _only_.
+- You should supplied the images at **3x** resolution _only_.

 Once you have recovered from the dizzying excitement of static sticker packs, you're ready to move on to a sticker _application_!

-## Sticker applications
+## Creating a sticker application

-What do sticker applications offer you above and beyond sticker packs?
-You can add custom UI and control the stickers available at runtime, instead of relying on a static set of images.
+Sticker apps offer way more functionality beyond sticker packs; you can add custom UI and control the stickers available at runtime instead of relying on a static set of images.

 You're going to make a mouth-watering sticker app called **Stickerlicious**, so you can send yummy treats to your friends via iMessage.
-You'll learn how to create stickers dynamically in code instead of having a static set of images, and how to filter and divide these stickers to help your users get to the stickers they want quickly.
+You'll learn how to create stickers dynamically from code instead of using a static set of images, and you'll also learn how to filter and divide these stickers to help your users quickly find the stickers they're looking for.

-### Getting started

 Open Xcode and create a new project.
-Choose the **iOS > Application > Messages Application** template:
+Choose the **iOS\Application\Messages Application** template:

 ![bordered width=60%](images/MessageAppTemplate.png)

-Call the project **Stickerlicious** and make sure the language is **Swift**.
+Name the project **Stickerlicious** and make sure the language is **Swift**.

 This is another new application template.
-Here's a quick tour of what you get:
+Here's a quick tour of what you get in the template:

-- An application target, called **Stickerlicious** - this is necessary because message applications are actually _extensions_ of standard applications, in the same way that Today extensions work.
+- An application target, named **Stickerlicious** – this is necessary because message applications are actually _extensions_ of standard applications, much like Today extensions.
 However, with Messages extensions, the parent app doesn't have to do anything and doesn't appear on the home screen.
-You can ignore the application.
+You can safely ignore the application.
-- A Messages extension, called **MessagesExtension**.
+- A Messages extension, named **MessagesExtension**.
 This is what actually runs inside Messages, and is where you'll do all your work.
-- Of interest inside the Messages extension is a storyboard, an asset catalog, and **MessagesViewController.swift**, which is a subclass of `MSMessagesAppViewController`.
+- Of additional interest inside the Messages extension are a storyboard, an asset catalog, and **MessagesViewController.swift**, which is a subclass of `MSMessagesAppViewController`.
 - **Messages.framework**, which contains all of the message-related classes you will need.

 Select the **Stickerlicious project** in the Project Navigator, then choose the **MessagesExtension** target.
 In the **General** tab, change the **Display Name** to **Stickerlicious**.

-### MSMessagesAppViewController

 All Messages apps live inside a `MSMessagesAppViewController` subclass.
 It contains several properties and methods of interest when building more complex message apps, but for a dynamic sticker pack, you can ignore all of them.

 Open **MessagesViewController.swift** and delete all of the template methods, leaving you with an empty class declaration.

-For a deep dive into `MSMessagesAppViewController`, see **Chapter 6 - Intermediate Message Apps**.
+> **Note**: For a deep dive into `MSMessagesAppViewController`, see Chapter 6, "Intermediate Message Apps".

-### Sticker Browser View Controller
+### The sticker browser view controller

 The Messages framework contains a pair of classes, `MSStickerBrowserView` and `MSStickerBrowserViewController`, which you can use to display your stickers.
 Think of them as a pair, like `UITableView` and `UITableViewController`, or `UICollectionView` and `UICollectionViewController`.

-The `MSMessagesAppViewController` has to be the root view controller of your Messages extension, so to add a sticker browser, you have to embed it as a child view controller.
+`MSMessagesAppViewController` has to be the root view controller of your Messages extension, so to add a sticker browser, you have to embed it as a child view controller.

 Open **MainInterface.storyboard** and delete the "Hello World" label from the **Messages View Controller** scene.